rogerbriggen/ConfluenceCloudExportPermissions/README.md

-# conf_import_permission
+# ConfluenceChangeImportPermission
-Change the permission in the backup before importing it in Atlassian Confluence Cloud
+Manage permission of a Atlassian Confluence Backup (so you can view them or change them before reimporting it)